 For starters, eat breakfast.
 It may be your child's most important meal of the day.
-Breakfast breaks the overnight fast (hence the name), provides needed fuel to maintain blood sugar levels, primes muscles for the day's work and sends needed nutrients to all cells of the body for growth.
+Breakfast breaks the overnight fast (hence the name), provides necessary carbohydrate to maintain blood sugar levels, primes muscles for the day's work and sends essential nutrients to all cells of the body for growth.
 Eating breakfast also helps prevent your child's hunger as the morning wears on, potentially curbing overeating later in the day.

 Research shows that breakfast eaters have higher school attendance, less tardiness and fewer hunger-induced stomachaches in the morning.
 They concentrate better, solve problems more easily and have better muscle coordination.

 Stick to Home